enzomurayama/enzomurayama/README.md

 <br>

 ## About me
+- 💙 Intern at Up.p.
-- 🚀 I currently serve as the IT Director at SECOMP UFSCar
+- 🚀 IT Director at SECOMP UFSCar.
-- 🧑‍💻 I'm also a software developer at QuestIO
+- 🧑‍💻 Software developer at QuestIO.
 - 🎨 I'm deeply interested in UX and UI design
 - 📚 Currently studying Cybersecurity and DevOps